-The letter M stands for the Latin word for month and the number refers to how many months.
+The letter M stands for the Latin word for month and the number refers to the number of months.
 So, a “12M” with an open jar symbol means you should throw the product out 12 months after you’ve opened it.
 This is commonly known as the PAO date.

 The Dos & Don’ts of Making Your Products Last

-Here are some easy tips for prolonging the shelf life of your products, while keeping your skin and body as healthy as possible.
+Here are some easy tips for prolonging the shelf life of your products, whilst keeping your skin and body as healthy as possible.

 - DO store products in a cabinet or drawer